sdb317/ExcelXML/README.md

 A log file is created in %localappdata%/Temp with the name ExcelXML_<PID>.log.
 Also errors can be retrieved in VBA by using `GetLastErrorMessage()`.

-There are self-explanatory options that can be set to tru or false (default):
+There are self-explanatory options that can be set to true or false (default):

 ```
 IncludeErrorValues=false; // Otherwise ommitted